 And Osman had to pose.
 Haha.

 Now, this part, I didn’t see during my previous visit.
-Another spring.
+It’s another spring.

 The spring ‘fuels’ this little pool facing the nice-looking cliff.
 Isn’t it amazing?